 Best value MBA programs

-This year, the University of Florida’s Warrington College of Business sits atop the Financial Times Global MBA Ranking 2020 for value for money, despite being ranked 34th overall.
-The school charges a resident tuition fee for its two-year MBA of $26,473, while non-residents pay $61,260; a fraction of the cost of some MBA programs in the US.
+The school charges a resident tuition fee for its two-year MBA of $26,473, while non-residents pay $61,260; a relatively low amount considering the average cost of a top MBA program.

 Though the US takes first and second place in the value for money ranking, European and UK schools performed strongly.
-Eight of the top 15 schools are in Europe or the UK; four of the schools are in the US.
+10 of the top 15 schools best value MBAs are in Europe or the UK (11 including the France campus at INSEAD), and three of the schools are located in the US.